DimaLeon2000/PyDeskMates/README.md

     0000*5
     (0192-0201)*10
 </li>
-<li>Playing the sound effect (DONE): a name of the sound effect is preceded by a space and an exclamation point
+<li>Playing the sound effect (DONE): a name of the sound effect is preceded by a space and an exclamation point, or a
-(" !", or 0x2021 in hex).
+double dagger (" !"/"‡", or 0x2021 in hex).
 Must be contained in the frame group.
 (Not necessary: If the previous sound is currently playing, the animation has to pause till the former ends before playing the next one.)

 Example (from the DESKMATE.FAS file of Oska DeskMate v2.06):